 - Food, food additives, alcohol, caffeine or cigarettes

 - Eye diseases and other illnesses, such as high blood pressure.

 If you have a headache, you may feel pain in or around your eyes.
 Most often the cause is not a problem inside the eyes themselves.
 But sometimes eyestrain triggers a headache.
-This can happen if you are under stress, tired or working poor lighting.
+This can happen if you are under stress, tired or working under poor lighting conditions.
 Your eye doctor will examine your eyes to rule out an eye problem.
-He or she will also check your vision to be sure you don’t need glasses or a change in your prescription for glasses.
+He or she will also check your vision to be sure you don’t need glasses or a change in your prescription for your current glasses.